franiglesias/golden/README.md

 #### Bonus points

-Some of the settings that you apply for standard snapshot tests can be used for GoldenMaster.
+Some of the settings that you apply for standard snapshot tests can be used for Master.
 For example `UseSnapshot` to customize the name.

 ## Problems with snapshot testing